arofiqimaulana/Databases-for-Analytics/README.md

 # CASE WHEN
 SELECT
 	*,
-	CASE WHEN p.status = 'Paid' THEN 1 ELSE 0 END as status
+	CASE WHEN p.status = 'Paid' THEN 1 ELSE 0 END as status_paid
 FROM tblproducts p
 ```